Optimal Decision Rules Under Partial Identification: Empirical Application

-The above estimates and resulting decisions are computed from a particular realization of the sample.
-To assess the ex ante performance of different decision rules, I compute the maximum regret of these rules when the true function class is ${\cal F}_{\rm Lip}(C)$.\footnote{I compute the maximum regret of the minimax regret rule using the formula in Theorem \ref{main_theorem}.
-For the other rules, I adapt the approach by \cite{ishihara2021meta} to numerically calculate the maximum regret in this setup.} Figure \ref{fig:max_reg} reports the result for the minimax regret rule and the plug-in rules based on the linear minimax MSE estimators with and without constant conditional treatment effects.\footnote{See Figure \ref{fig:max_reg_pol} in Appendix \ref{appendix:empirical_result} for the result for the plug-in rules based on polynomial regression estimators.
-The maximum regret of these rules is significantly larger than that of alternative rules.} The maximum regret of the plug-in MSE rule with constant conditional treatment effects is much larger than that of the other two, especially when the Lipschitz constant $C$ is large.
-The plug-in MSE rule without constant conditional treatment effects performs worse than the minimax regret rule, as predicted by the theoretical analysis.
+The above decisions are computed from a particular realization of the sample.
+To assess the ex ante performance of different decision rules, I compute the maximum regret of these rules when the true function class is ${\cal F}_{\rm Lip}(C)$.\footnote{I compute the maximum regret of the minimax regret rule using the formula in Theorem \ref{theorem:main}.
+For the other rules, I adapt the approach of \cite{ishihara2021meta} to numerically calculate the maximum regret in this setup.} Panel (a) of Figure \ref{fig:max_reg} reports the result for the minimax regret rule and the plug-in rules based on the minimax affine MSE estimators with and without constant conditional treatment effects.\footnote{ The result for the plug-in rules based on polynomial regression estimators is omitted, since these rules turn out to have significantly larger maximum regret than the other rules.} The maximum regret of the plug-in MSE rule with constant conditional treatment effects is much larger than that of the other two, especially when the Lipschitz constant $C$ is large.
+The plug-in MSE rule without constant conditional treatment effects performs slightly worse than the minimax regret rule.
 The ratio of the maximum regret between the two rules is maximized at $C=0.6$, where the minimax regret rule starts to randomize.
+The maximized ratio is about 1.233.